Reincarnation in the Scriptures

 • The Old Testament Prophets Believed in Reincarnation

 How else could Elijah come to prepare the way for the Messiah, before his coming, if it weren’t reincarnation?
-The Messiah came long after Elijah the prophet was dead.
+The Messiah came long after Elijah the prophet was dead in the OT.
+Either Elijah was John the Baptist or Jesus wasn’t the Messiah.

 The voice of him that crieth in the wilderness, Prepare ye the way of the Lord, make straight in the desert a highway for our God.
 (Isaiah 40:3)